 We’re touring The Life extensively and will make another announcement in the fall.
 There’s honestly just so much happening.

-In times where almost everything is consumed via screens and headphones.
+In times when almost everything is consumed via screens and headphones.
 How do you deal with screen/digital overload?

 What is your chief enemy of creativity?

-I feel it’s a societal thing: the world seems, albeit in varying degrees, to value maximization of profit over the transportive potential of stories.
-Perhaps it’s because profits are measurable and making stories that really move us is immeasurably hard.
-I think Mixed Reality is actually the antidote because creativity is a fundamental attribute to anything that has to be created from scratch.
+I feel it’s a societal thing: the world seems, albeit in varying degrees, to value the maximisation of profit over the transportive potential of stories.
+Perhaps it’s because profits are measurable, and making stories that really move us is immeasurably hard.
+I think Mixed Reality is actually the antidote because creativity is a fundamental attribute of anything that has to be created from scratch.